 I know this post may really tick off some people but this is the beauty of authoring your own blog.
 I can be controversial and Gawd knows I love controversy!
 Let’s face it.
 We all shop on the internet.
 I do as well.

 Why not have a flat tax and then disperse the amount collected from that state to the state in question?
-Hell, we certainly waste enough tax money doing other silly government endeavours…why not this?
-I know my state, Florida could use the money and sure Arnie in California would agree he could use the money also!
+Hell, we certainly waste enough tax money doing other silly government endeavors…why not this?

 It also amazes me and really perplexes me, why people do not realize how they impact small businesses in their community when they divert their dollars to the internet.
 Hello???
 I am said small business: